acumos/system-integration/z2a/noncore-config/README-noncore-config.md

 openssl pkcs12 -in certificate.p12 -noout -info
 ```

-> Note: Temporary certificates have been provided in the z2a/noncore-config/kong/certs directory.
+>NOTE: Temporary certificates have been provided in the z2a/noncore-config/kong/certs directory.
 These certificates should be replaced (using the commands shown above) and should NEVER be used in a production environment.

 To configure Kong (only), execute the following command: